DrTheodor/drtheodor.github.io/src/content/blog/porting-fabric-to-forge.md

 ---
-title: How I ported a Fabric mod to Forge without rewriting it.
+title: How I ported a Fabric mod to Forge without rewriting it
 description: 'An incredibly overcomplicated way of porting Fabric mods to Forge.'
 pubDate: 'Aug 25 2024'
 heroImage: './assets/blog-placeholder-1.jpg'